Port Sudan Red Sea, Sudan Travel Guide

 A route might have concentrated on Suakin Island, Port Sudan's old town, and potentially inland historical sites (requiring permits).

-This route would have centered on Red Sea diving, snorkeling, and other coastal activities, using Port Sudan as a base.
+This path would have concentrated on Red Sea diving, snorkeling, and other coastal activities, using Port Sudan as a base.

-This involved exploring local markets, trying street food, and dining at traditional Sudanese restaurants, with a focus on seacuisine in Port Sudan.
+This involved exploring local markets, trying street food, and dining at traditional Sudanese restaurants, emphasizing seacuisine in Port Sudan.

-Historically, a family itinerary included beach time (if safe) and market exploration.
+Historically, a family itinerary included time at the beach (if safe) and market exploration.
 Art focused on Suakin's unique coral architecture.

-Budget-based plans for backpackers, mid-range travelers, or luxury experiences are not applicable.
+Budget-based plans for solo travelers on a budget, mid-range travelers, or luxury experiences are not applicable.
 Economic volatility and conflict make precise budgeting impossible.

 Basic guesthouses, local transport, street food, low-cost activities.